usefulsensors/tiny_code_reader_docs/README.md

 information from it.
 The code you use to do this will depend on the platform you’re using for the main controller device, but [here’s some C example code for a Raspberry Pi Pico](https://github.com/usefulsensors/tiny_code_reader_pico_c).
-The 7-bit peripheral address for the sensor is 0x0C.
+The 7-bit peripheral address for the sensor is 0x0C, or 12 in decimal.
 Please note that some systems include the read/write bit in the address, making the 8-bit peripheral address 0x18 or 0x19.

 ```C
 <TK>